fsantanna/pingus/ceu/README.md

 end
 ```

+Instead of *objects*, classes in Céu specify the behavior of *organisms* with
-A class definition in Céu specifies an execution body that reacts to events.
+an extra execution body that executes while the instances are alive.
+Unlike objects, an organism is an active entity and starts to execute its body
+in a concurrent and deterministic manner with other alive organisms (and *not*
+actually in parallel).
-The body can use control-flow statements that keep the execution context across
+An execution body can use control-flow statements that keep the execution
-event occurrences (i.e., across `await` statements).
+context across event occurrences (i.e., across `await` statements).

 The double click detection is a `loop` (ln.
 X1-X2) that awaits the first click
 (ln.
 X3) and then, watching 1 second (ln.
 X4-X5), awaits the second click (ln